Christianity in China

 Christianity has been present in China since the early medieval period, and became a significant presence in the country during the early modern era.
 The Church of the East appeared in China in the 7th century, during the Tang dynasty.
-Catholicism was one of the religions patronized by the emperors of the Mongol-led Yuan dynasty, but it did not take root in China until its reintroduction by the Jesuits during the 16th century.
+But it did not take root in China until its reintroduction by the Jesuits during the 16th century.
 Beginning in the early 19th century, Protestant missions in China attracted small but influential followings, and independent Chinese churches were also established.

 Accurate data on Chinese Christians is difficult to access.
-There were some 4 million before 1949 (3 million Catholics and 1 million Protestants).
-The number of Chinese Christians had increased significantly since the easing of restrictions on religious activities during the economic reforms of the late 1970s.
-In 2018, the Chinese government declared that there are over 44 million Christians (38 million Protestants & 6 million Catholics) in China.
+There were around 4 million Christians before 1949 (3 million Catholics and 1 million Protestants).
+The number of Chinese Christians had increased significantly since the easing of restrictions on religious activities during the reform and opening up of the late 1970s.
+In 2018, the State Council Information Office declared that there are over 44 million Christians (38 million Protestants and 6 million Catholics) in China.
 On the other hand, some international Christian organizations estimate that there are tens of millions more, who choose not to publicly identify as such.
 These estimations are controversial because the organizations which make them are often accused of deliberately inflating them.

 For most of Chinese imperial history, religious practice was tightly controlled by the state.
 The People's Republic of China also heavily regulates religion, and has increasingly implemented a policy of sinicization of Christianity since 2018.
-Chinese people over the age of 18 are only allowed to join Christian groups that are registered with one of three state-controlled bodies, either the Chinese Catholic Patriotic Association, the China Christian Council, or the Protestant Three-Self Patriotic Movement.
+Chinese people over the age of 18 are only allowed to join Christian groups that are registered with one of three state-controlled bodies, the Chinese Catholic Patriotic Association, the China Christian Council, or the Protestant Three-Self Patriotic Movement.
 However, many Chinese Christians are members of informal networks and underground churches, often known as house churches.
 These began to proliferate during the 1950s when many Christians rejected the state-controlled bodies.
 Members of house churches represent diverse theological traditions, and have been described as representing a "silent majority" of Chinese Christians.

 Terminology

+Han Chinese Christians lighting candles in a church in Shunyi, Beijing.

 There are various names used for the Abrahamic God in the Chinese language, the most prevalent of them is "Shangdi", commonly used by both Protestants and non-Christians, and "Tianzhu", commonly used by Catholics.
 The word "Shen" (神), which is also used by Chinese Protestants, may also refer to deities or the generative powers of nature in the context of Chinese traditional religion.
 In addition, Christians have historically adopted terms from the Chinese classics as references to God, such as 'Ruler' and 'Creator'.